Brazil: Cultural Landscape

 Following is an alphabetical list of Brazil's 26 states, followed by the state abbreviation and the capital in parentheses:

-Alagoas (AL) (Capital: Maceió): Alagoas, located in northeastern Brazil, is known for its beautiful beaches, coconut groves, and vibrant cultural traditions, including music and dance.
+Alagoas (AL) (Capital: Maceió): This city in northeastern Brazil is known for its beautiful beaches, coconut groves, and vibrant cultural traditions, including music and dance.

 Amapá (AP) (Capital: Macapá): Amapá is located in the northern region of Brazil and is known for its ecological corridor and diverse ecosystems, including Amazon rainforests and rivers.

-Amazonas (AM) (Capital: Manaus): Amazonas, located in the northwestern corner of Brazil, is the heart of the Amazon Rainforest and is known for its incredible biodiversity, including unique wildlife and indigenous communities.
+Amazonas (AM) (Capital: Manaus): Located in the northwestern corner of Brazil, Amazonas is the heart of the Amazon Rainforest and is known for its incredible biodiversity, including unique wildlife and Indigenous communities.

 Bahia (BA) (Capital: Salvador): Bahia, located in the northeast region of Brazil, is famous for its Afro-Brazilian culture, vibrant festivals, beautiful beaches, and historic architecture.